Tight lower bounds on the time it takes to generate a geometric phase: The Aharonov-Anandan phase

 \section{The Aharonov-Anandan phase}

-The Aharonov-Anandan geometric phase of a cyclic evolution of a pure state is the argument of the holonomy of the evolution in the gauge structure established by the Hopf bundle equipped with the Berry-Simon connection \cite{Si1993, AhAn1987}.
+The Aharonov-Anandan geometric phase of a cyclic evolution of a pure state is the argument of the holonomy of the evolution in the gauge structure established by the Hopf bundle equipped with the Aharonov-Anandan connection \cite{AhAn1987, Si1993}.
 Here we briefly review this definition.
+For more detailed accounts consult reference \cite{BoMoKoNiZw2003} or reference \cite{ChJa2004}.

 Consider a quantum system modeled on a finite-dimensional Hilbert space $\HH$.
-Let $\SS$ be the unit sphere in $\HH$ and $\PP$ be the projective Hilbert space of unit rank orthogonal projection operators of $\HH$; such operators represent pure states of the system.\footnote{In this paper, we will only consider quantum systems in pure states.
-The word ``state'' will therefore always refer to a pure quantum state.} The Hopf bundle is the $U(1)$-principal bundle $\eta$ sending $\ket{\psi}$ in $\SS$ to $\ketbra{\psi}{\psi}$ in $\PP$.
+Let $\SS$ be the unit sphere in $\HH$, and $\PP$ be the projective Hilbert space of unit rank orthogonal projection operators of $\HH$; such operators represent pure states of the system.\textsuperscript{\footnotemark} The Hopf bundle is the $\U(1)$ principal bundle $\eta$ sending $\ket{\psi}$ in $\SS$ to $\ketbra{\psi}{\psi}$ in $\PP$.
 Two vectors $\ket{\psi}$ and $\ket{\phi}$ in $\SS$ belong to the same fiber of $\eta$, that is, get sent to the same state in $\PP$, if and only if $\ket{\phi}=e^{i\theta}\ket{\psi}$ for some relative phase $\theta$.
+We recommend reference \cite{KoNo1996} as a general reference on the theory of fiber bundles.